axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 ![Connectivity ok](images/rcapp/app_conn_ok.jpg) **versus** ![Connectivity bad](images/rcapp/app_conn_bad.jpg)

-If your device users are experience persistent connectivity issues advice them to click on the three red dots.
+If your device users experience persistent connectivity issues, advise them to click on the three red dots.
 This will display further information including the last successful sent time.
 Recheck that the device has an overall network connectivity and check if your server is not accepting the data sent by the device.
 This might be the case when the RaceCommittee App is trying to send data for already deleted/renamed regattas.

 ![Expert view](images/rcapp/app_expert.jpg)